1j01/anypalette.js/README.md

 AnyPalette.js has a single interface for all formats, so you can load any of the supported file types with one call, and it'll choose an appropriate parser to use automatically.

-Loads from files that aren't intended specifically as palettes, but that have CSS-style color values in them (.css, .html, .svg, .js, etc.)
+It can even load from files that aren't intended specifically as palettes, but that have CSS-style color values in them (.css, .html, .svg, .js, etc.)

 Works in Node.js and in the browser.

-Supported (and unsupported) palette formats:
+Supported palette formats:

 | File Extension    | Name                              | Programs                                                                          |   Read  |  Write  |
 |-------------------|-----------------------------------|-----------------------------------------------------------------------------------|:-------:|:-------:|